tboro/esdec-webshop-docs/source/index.html.md

 Welcome to the webshop integration documentation for Esdec ClickFit EVO product.
 You can use this guide for integrating our calculator as a middleware in the process of selecting & purchasing appropriate products in your webshop.

-The integration is not dependent on any backend - the process can adapt to few common scenarios.
+The integration process can adapt to a few common scenarios.